 Dental emergencies have the potential to be serious!
 You really can’t afford to ignore them – prompt care is critical!
-In fact, failing to get proper treatment quickly can increase your risk of permanent damage, and could result in more expensive treatment in the future.
+In fact, failing to get proper emergency care quickly can increase your risk of permanent damage, and could result in more expensive treatment in the future.

 So how do you determine what is a true dental emergency?
 And what do you do when you have that dental emergency?
 We’ve put together a guide to some of the most common dental emergencies and a summary of what to do when you face these problems.